YuraKostin/redux-crudaxe-thunk/README.md

 ##### mock

-Finally you may mock your response, when your API is not ready, but you have contract already.
+Finally you may mock your response, when your API is not ready, but you already have a contract.

 ```javascript
 // store/login/index.js